bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

     For example: ``--swarm-manager=’129.114.108.8:4000’``

 --i, --image-name
-    Specify the image name of the application image in Dockerhub.
+    Specify the image name of the application image in Docker Hub.
     Remember you must generate this with compss_docker_gen_image Remember as well that the format must be:
     ’DOCKERHUB_USERNAME/APP_IMAGE_NAME:TAG’ (the :TAG is optional).